face-orm/face/README.md

 Be aware that face is under active development.

-Face is an ORM built under performances a few purposes :
+Face is an ORM built under a few purposes :
  * Performances : unlike some ORM face tries to add as few layers as possible then performances are not impacted a lot.
  * Easy of use  : Face is an ORM.
 That means that it aims to speed up application development and makes developers experience more comfortable with database interactions.